-In this blog post, you’ll learn the ins and outs of this tool, how it works, and how to use it.
-Read on to learn more on how to use the Amazon FBA calculator and its importance.
+In this blog post, we’ll help you understand the details of this vital tool.
+You’ll learn how it works and how to use it.
+Read on to learn more on how to use the Amazon FBA calculator.

 Understanding The FBA Revenue Calculator